keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns schema information for all the collections in this project, including properties and their type.
+GET returns schema information for all the event collections in this project, including properties and their type.
 It also returns links to sub-resources.

 POST is for bulk-inserting multiple events in a single request.
 See below for examples.